GLSL-like Minimal Pixel Languages & Tools — Link List

 Getting Started — Example one‑liner:

-export function render(i){ hsv(i/pixelCount,1,1) }
+export function render(i){ hsv(i/pixelCount,1,1) }for a rainbow pattern.

 https://www.bhencke.com/pixelblazegettingstarted